searchspring/snap/docs/SNAP_OVERVIEW.md

 });
 ```

-Let's go over our `Content` component.
-This is considered a root level component since it is being rendered onto the page using a targeter.
+The `Content` component is considered a root level component since it is being rendered onto the page using a targeter.

-We'll want to create a provider such that any subcomponents can have a reference to the controller via its props.
-The `@searchspring/snap-preact-components` package contains a `ControllerProvider` that we can utilize.
+To provide a reference to the controller via props to any subcomponents, we can utilize the `ControllerProvider` component from the `@searchspring/snap-preact-components` package.

 ```tsx
 // src/components/Content/Content.tsx